CAR T Therapy FAQs

 - Primary mediastinal B cell lymphoma

 The Food and Drug Administration (FDA) has granted CAR T therapy breakthrough status for acute lymphoblastic leukemia, chronic lymphocytic leukemia and B-cell lymphoma.
-Researchers are continuing to study additional situations in which the treatment can help improve patients’ outcomes and quality of life.
+Researchers are continuing to study additional situations in which this treatment can help improve patient outcomes and quality of life.

-What are the benefits and drawbacks of CAR T therapy?
+What are the benefits of CAR T therapy?

 Where can I get CAR T therapy?